sitewaerts/cordova-plugin-document-viewer/README.md

 Cordova Document Viewer Plugin
 ============================

+**The plugin is now published at npm with a new plugin id: cordova-plugin-document-viewer**

 A common requirement when developing a cordova based app is to embed a performant and secure inline viewer for pdf files which doesn't allow the user to extract a copy of the pdf file out of the apps sandbox.